Hayley Cropper: Reception

 Transgender campaigners were initially upset that a cisgender woman had been chosen for the part but later praised Hesmondhalgh's dedication and sensitivity.
 Hayley was, for many viewers, the first transgender woman whose story they had seen unfold on TV.
 Hesmondhalgh has become an outspoken activist for trans rights, including becoming the first Friend of campaign group Trans Media Watch and as Hayley, she has heralded a new level of acceptance among people across the country.
 The official LGBT History Month website includes Hayley as one of the important famous LGBT people in their history, even though she is a fictional character.

+In 2008, All About Soap included Hayley's transgender plot in their list of "top ten taboo" storylines of all time.
+Their writer described it as one of the "taboos which have bravely been broken by soaps."

 On 22 January 2014, Hesmondhalgh won "Best Serial Drama Performance" at the National Television Awards.
 Also in 2014, Hesmondhalgh was nominated for the "Best Actress" award at The British Soap Awards.
 As well as being nominated for the "Best Actress" award, Hesmondhalgh's final appearance, entitled "Hayley's Death", was nominated for the "Best Single Episode" award, as well.
 Hesmondhalgh won both of these awards.
 Hesmondhalgh also won "Best On-screen partnership" and "Best Storyline" – both alongside David Neilson – at the ceremony.